FoalTS/foal/docs/docs/tutorials/multi-user-todo-list/5-auth-controllers-and-hooks.md

+---
-# Auth Controllers and Hooks
+title: Auth Controllers & Hooks
+---

 So far, you have defined the `User` model and written a script to create new users with their password and email address.
 The next step is to create a controller to log users in or out.